open-contracting/standard-maintenance-scripts/README.md

     rake repos:travis

-Lists repositories with many non-PR branches (so that merged branches without new commits may be deleted):
+Lists repositories with many unexpected, old branches (so that merged branches without new commits may be deleted):

     rake repos:branches [EXCLUDE=branch1,branch2]